You fret about if you’re doing enough. Or maybe wonder if you’re smart enough? And you question if you’ll ever be patient enough!

 - schedule–what time of day, how many hours

-Of course, there are many other factors that may contribute to homeschool anxiety.
-All homeschoolers typically experience a degree of worry about how to best teach their kids at home.
+Of course, there are many other factors that could contribute to homeschool anxiety.
+And all homeschoolers typically experience a degree of worry about how to best teach their kids at home.
 A struggle, however, results when one or more of these factors (and the thoughts about them ) create an unhealthy response.

-Or perhaps you are having a grand homeschool day and cheerily open a magazine to read an article about the latest and greatest in homeschool curricula.
-In an instant (depending on your thoughts and personal experiences), you may begin to question your math or science choice.
-You may find your thoughts run at such a fast clip that in a matter of seconds you have decided that you are ruining your children’s future for not having that Holy Grail of curricula.
-You start to pace back and forth, trying to figure out what to do.
+Or perhaps you’re having a grand homeschool day and cheerily open a magazine to read an article about the latest and greatest in homeschool curricula.
+In an instant, you start to question your math or science choice.
+Your thoughts start running at such a fast clip that in a matter of seconds you’ve decided that you’re ruining your children’s future for not having that Holy Grail of curricula.
+You start pacing back and forth, trying to figure out what to do.

 The good news: You have the power to overcome homeschool anxiety!
 You are in control.
 You are at the steering wheel and capable of veering off into the land of peace and calm.

-Before I get to the juicy tips and tricks, I want to share the real life experiences of a homeschool friend who battles with anxiety.
+Before I get to the juicy tips and tricks, I want to share the real-life experiences of a homeschool friend who battles with anxiety.
 My friend has shared with me about her almost constant state of anxiety.
-This battle has been lifelong but intensified after having her children and starting their homeschooling experience.
+This battle has been lifelong but intensified after having children and starting their homeschooling experience.

 She states that she becomes, “extremely irritable and tend to overcomplicate or overschedule things and then crash because I have overworked myself.”
 My friend loses sleep due to her anxiety, making her either constantly tired or sleep late.
-She has taken both natural supplements and medications but felt their effects wore off or did not work.
+She has taken both natural supplements and medications but felt their effects wore off or never worked at all.